jitterted/yacht-tdd/README.md

      * big straight (2-6) scores 30
      * choice scores sum of dice, and Yacht (5-of-a-kind) scores 50

+[ ] Pre-check the dice that were held from previous roll?
+Or pre-check all dice?

 [ ] Change full house to score 25 (as per https://www.mathsisfun.com/games/yacht-dice-game.html)